Lowza/calculator/README.md

 # Calculator app

-A simple calculator build using javascript.
+A simple calculator built using javascript.